strapi/documentation/docusaurus/docs/user-docs/intro.md

 ## What you will find here

-The table of content in this User Guide displays 7 main sections.
+The table of content in this <UserGuideAdminPanel />  displays 7 main sections.

 Clicking on any of the following cards will direct you to the introductory page for that section, with additional details and concepts: